MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-print-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Print Method
 Prints a specified report without running the request page.
-Instead of using the request page to obtain parameters at runtime, the method gets the parameter values as an input parameter string, typically from a RUNREQUESTPAGE method call.
+Instead of using the request page to obtain parameters at runtime, the method gets the parameter values as an input parameter string, typically from a [RUNREQUESTPAGE Method](../../methods-auto/report/report-runrequestpage-method.md) call.

 > [!NOTE]
 > This method is supported only in Business Central on-premises.